maketext/many-snap/README.md

 ```
 Must do param from first content tag that can be middle of HTML tags but height 100% recommended.

-NOTE: window.onscroll Event will be overrided. and still use like
+NOTE: window.onscroll Event will be added.
+And can use like
 ```
 snapped.onscroll = function() {
 ...